The members of the

 Monte Vista Chapter NSDAR

 Monte Vista, Colorado

-The Chapter was organized October 23, 1914, by Mrs. Gertrude Robinson, Organizing Regent.
+The chapter was organized October 23, 1914, by Gertrude Robinson, organizing regent.
 The charter was presented by Mrs. Winfield Scott Tarbell, State Regent.
-Charter members were: Gertrude Robinson, Mary Isabel Bushinger, Sara Timmons Brady, Lois Pearl Burgett, Clella Merchant, Faye Gooding, Adeline Anderson, Lulu Akers, Mary Bushinger, Olive R. Gibbs, Marjorie Gilbreath, Clara Holt, Mary E. Rice, Ella Louise Smith, Susan Webster, Elizabeth Sylvester.
+Charter members were: Gertrude Robinson, Mary Isabel Bushinger, Sara Timmons Brady, Lois Pearl Burgett, Clella Merchant, Faye Gooding, Adeline Anderson, Lulu Akers, Mary Bushinger, Olive R. Gibbs, Marjorie Gilbreath, Clara Holt, Mary E. Rice, Ella Louise Smith, Susan Webster, and Elizabeth Sylvester.